astrodbtoolkit/AstrodbKit/docs/index.rst

 *************************

 AstrodbKit2 is an astronomical database handler code built on top of SQLAlchemy.
-This is built to work with the `SIMPLE database <https://github.com/kelle/SIMPLE>`_, though similarly constructed databases will work.
-This is inspired from original **astrodbkit**, which is hardcoded for the SQLite BDNYC database.

 The goal behind this code is to provide SQLAlchemy's powerful `Object Relational Mapping (ORM) <https://docs.sqlalchemy.org/en/13/orm/>`_ infrastructure to access astronomical database contents regardless of the underlying architecture.

+This was designed to work with the `SIMPLE database <https://github.com/kelle/SIMPLE>`_, though similar databases will work.
+**Astrodbkit2** is inspired from the original **astrodbkit**, which is hardcoded for the SQLite BDNYC database.

 Getting Started
 ===============